gurumojo/text/neurodiversity/identity.md

 Origin Story
 ------------

 The first identity I aligned with was Nordic.
-Mother's family Norweigian and Swedish, Father's Finnish.
+Mother's family Norwegian and Swedish, Father's Finnish.
 I was born into it, but very little tradition remained beyond a few foods and words and jokes.
 In secret I read the eddas and cast runes seeking personal truths.
 A longing to understand a deeper felt